neos/fusion-form/README.md

 **Custom Form Fields**

 The most obvious extension point is the definition of custom fieldtypes.
-To do so you have to extend the `Neos.Fusion.Form:FieldContainer` prototype and implement the renderer you need.
+To do so you have to extend the `Neos.Fusion.Form:Component.Field` prototype and implement the renderer you need.

-For the rendering you have access to the `field` in the fusion context which allows you to get the current `value`.
-You should use this value to access bound data and values that were already submitted.
-The `field.value` has to be stringified for the html rendering as the bound data may be of any type.
+For the rendering you have access to the `field` in the fusion context gives you access to the current value from data binding and the target value.

-HINT: It is recommended to render all given props other than `content` as attributes of the control tag.
-This allows to assign classes, ids or data-attributes easily.
+HINT: By default all field components support setting `attributes` which are expected to override all autmatically assigned attributes and whenever it makes sense also `content` which is usually defined via afx.

 ```
 prototype(Neos.Fusion.Form:Textarea)  < prototype(Neos.Fusion.Form:Component.Field) {